-Benefits of Jupyter notebooks
+Benefits of Jupyter Notebooks

 Code sharing: Services like GitHub provide ways to share code, but they're largely non-interactive.
-With a Jupyter notebook, you can view code, execute it, and display the results directly in the Azure portal.
+With a Jupyter Notebook, you can view code, execute it, and display the results directly in the Azure portal.

-Live interactions with code: Jupyter notebook code is dynamic; it can be edited and re-run incrementally in real time.
-Notebooks can also embed user controls (e.g., sliders or text input fields) that can be used as input sources for code, demos or Proof of Concepts (POCs).
+Live interactions with code: Code in a Jupyter Notebook is dynamic; you can edit it and run the updates incrementally in real time.
+You can also embed user controls (for example, sliders or text input fields) that are used as input sources for code, demos, or Proof of Concepts (POCs).

-All in one place environment: Jupyter notebooks combine code, rich text, images, videos, animations, mathematical equations, plots, maps, interactive figures, widgets, and graphical user interfaces into a single document.
+All in one place environment: Jupyter Notebooks combine code, rich text, images, videos, animations, mathematical equations, plots, maps, interactive figures, widgets, and graphical user interfaces into a single document.

-Components of a Jupyter notebook
+Components of a Jupyter Notebook

 Text and HTML: Plain text, or text annotated in the markdown syntax to generate HTML, can be inserted into the document at any point.
 CSS styling can also be included inline or added to the template used to generate the notebook.

-To get started with built-in Jupyter notebooks in Azure Cosmos DB see the following articles:
+To get started with built-in Jupyter Notebooks in Azure Cosmos DB, see the following articles: